Advances in egg freezing offer women new alternatives, but cryopreservation isn’t their only option

 The role of egg freezing in a broader strategy

 Just a few years ago, the odds of success of IVF with frozen eggs was roughly half of its current rate of 60 percent or better.
-While scientists are unsure how many years an egg will remain viable in deep freeze, we expect that eggs properly frozen and cared for could last generations.
+While scientists are unsure how many years an egg will remain viable in the deep freeze, we expect that eggs properly are frozen and cared for could last generations.

 Secondly, society should find ways to support women giving birth at younger ages without affecting their careers.